HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 If this isn't possible, apply in the evening after the sun has set.

 Horticulture grade 100% Cold Pressed Neem Oil, has a powerful odor, like garlic and sulfur mixed with a bit of rotting onion.
 Most people don't like it.
+The scent surrounding the plant will fade a lot once the spray has dried on the leaves (after an hour or two).

-Fortunately, many studies show Neem is not particularly harmful to human health, especially when used in the low concentrations you find in homemade sprays.
+Studies show Neem is not particularly harmful to human health, especially when used in the low concentrations you find in homemade sprays.
 Certainly less damaging than commercial pesticides.

 Where to Buy Neem Oil and What to look out for?